chris00walker/domain-model/DDD_Artefacts/docs/v2/domain-knowledge/core-contexts/analytics/README.md

 ### Events Consumed by Analytics Domain

 The Analytics Domain consumes events from all other bounded contexts to build a comprehensive data warehouse.
 Below is a representative sample of key events consumed:

+*Table 2: Key domain events consumed by the Analytics Bounded Context, showing their producer contexts and processing purposes.*

 | Event Name | Producer Context | Purpose | Processing |
 |-----------|----------------|--------|----------|